-An initial assessment of each candidate should be made before the start of their programme to identify:
+An initial assessment of each learner should be made before the start of their programme to identify:

-- if the candidate has any specific training needs - support and guidance they may need when working towards their qualifications - the appropriate type and level of qualification.
+- if the learner has any specific training needs - support and guidance they may need when working towards their qualification - any units they have already completed or credit they have accumulated which is relevant to the qualification - the appropriate type and level of qualification.

-We recommend that centres provide an induction programme so the candidate fully understands the requirements of the qualification, their responsibilities as a candidate, and the responsibilities of the centre.
+We recommend that centres provide an induction programme so the learner fully understands the requirements of the qualification, their responsibilities as a learner and the responsibilities of the centre.
 This information can be recorded on a learning contract.